Best MusicButler alternatives for Spotify users

 Which one should you actually use?

 If you want playlist-based tracking without going too deep, Crabhands is the practical middle ground.
+Artists and labels, available on Android, iOS, and the web, no deeper credit layer.

 If you want a feature-heavy companion app on Apple devices, go with MusicHarbor.
+Still the heaviest dashboard in this category if you actually want another app to open.

-If your taste spreads through labels, collaborators, and scenes - the way it usually does once you've gone past surface-level Spotify - the field gets narrow fast.
+If your taste mostly follows headline artists, almost any of these will work.
+If it spreads through labels, collaborators, and scenes, the way it tends to once you've been at this a while, the field gets narrow fast.

 Sources and notes